tpoisot/tammy/doc/user/first.rst

 ``python`` objects that allow you to interact with it will be created.
 Loading a lot of records *can* take some time, but it's a one-time thing.
 Future operations are really fast.

+That being said, ``tammy`` uses ``pickle`` to make sure that after the second loading, things *are* fast.
+When the library is first created, a ``pickle`` file is stored.
+If *nothing* in the ``bib_dir`` is newer (according to the timestamps) than the pickle file, the library will be reloaded from here.
+In
+short: if you go and mess around manually, the library will be reloaded from scratch.
+If not, it will be loaded from the pickle and you won't even notice it.

 A short note about design
 =========================